DemonCoderOffical/DemonCoderOffical.github.io/README.md

 # VoidCoderStudio.github.io

 Netplus is a free open source tool.
 [Start here](https://voidcoderstudio.github.io) for more info [➔ Go to docs page](https://VoidCoderStudio.github.io/docs) founded and issue [press here](https://VoidCoderStudio.github.io/submit)
+## WARNING⚠️
+Disclaimer:
+NetPlus is intended for educational purposes, network development, and authorized security auditing only.
+The developers are not responsible for any illegal use, unauthorized access, or damages caused by the misuse of this tool.
+You are solely responsible for complying with local laws and applying this tool exclusively to systems and networks that you own or have explicit authorization to test.

 ## What is NetPlus?